Nonequilibrium chemical short-range order in metallic alloys: Results

-The effect of $\gamma$ on remnant SRO is shown in fig.~\rref{figure_2}{c}.
-Notice in this figure that the remnant SRO at $600\,\t{K}$ and $\gamma = 0.04 \; \t{step}^{-1}$ has nearly the same $D_\t{sro}$ as an alloy in equilibrium at $800\,\t{K}$.
-This raises the question of whether these two SRO states are physically equivalent.
-However, this equivalency cannot be established by simply comparing the \textit{amount} of SRO in these alloys (i.e., $D_\t{sro}$): two SRO states could have the same amount of SRO while being physically distinct, as illustrated in fig.~\rref{figure_3}{a}.
-We have solved this problem by developing a rigorous approach to establish whether or not remnant and equilibrium SRO states are equivalent.
-In this approach we effectively measure the shortest distance $D_\t{eff}$ between the remnant SRO state and the equilibrium spectrum of SRO states, as illustrated in fig.~\rref{figure_3}{a}.
-This analysis identifies an equilibrium state with temperature $T_\t{eff}$ that is \textit{physically indistinguishable} from the remnant SRO of an alloy at temperature $T$ under a nonequilibrium driving force $\gamma$.
-Figure \rref{figure_3}{b} shows how $T_\t{eff}$ varies with $T$ and $\gamma$.
-We call these states \textit{quasi-equilibrium} SRO because the nonequilibrium process is quasistatic in the sense that linear-response theory is appropriate and the fluctuation-dissipation theorem is applicable\autocite{callen_irreversibility_1951}.
-In the language of the field of ``driven alloys'' we can say that the ``law of corresponding states'' proposed by Martin\autocite{martin_phase_1984} is rigorously obeyed for SRO under these driven conditions.
+Let us consider now how to use $D_\t{eff}$ (fig.~\rref{figure_3}{a}) to establish whether or not the remnant SRO of an alloy at temperature $T$ and driving force $\gamma$ is equivalent to the equilibrium SRO state at temperature $T_\t{eff}$.
+Naively, one could erroneously suggest that the states are equivalent only if $D_\t{eff} = 0$.
+Yet even equilibrium states have $D_\t{eff} \neq 0$ due to the nature of thermal fluctuations.
+Hence, the correct criteria to determine equivalency is to establish whether or not $D_\t{eff}$ is statistically distinguishable from its expected value in equilibrium.
+This analysis identifies an equilibrium state with temperature $T_\t{eff}$ that is physically indistinguishable from the remnant SRO of an alloy at temperature $T$ under a nonequilibrium driving force $\gamma$.
+We call these states quasi-equilibrium SRO because the nonequilibrium process is quasistatic in the sense that linear-response theory is appropriate and the fluctuation-dissipation theorem is applicable\autocite{callen_irreversibility_1951}.
+In the language of the field of driven alloys we can say that the law of corresponding states proposed by Martin\autocite{martin_phase_1984} is rigorously obeyed for SRO under these driven conditions.

-States of remnant SRO with $D_\t{eff}$ outside of the equilibrium range are \textit{physically distinguishable} from their corresponding effective equilibrium state at temperature $T_\t{eff}$.
-Consequently, the ``law of corresponding states''\autocite{martin_phase_1984} is not an appropriate framework to describe the SRO of such states.
-We call these states \textit{far-from-equilibrium} SRO because they can only be achieved in processes with large nonequilibrium driving forces, i.e., beyond linear-response theory approximations.
-The type of SRO in far-from-equilibrium states cannot be reached through thermal equilibration of the alloy, such as annealing processes.
+Finally, the states of remnant SRO with $D_\t{eff}$ outside of the equilibrium range are physically distinguishable from their corresponding effective equilibrium state at temperature $T_\t{eff}$.
+Consequently, the law of corresponding states\autocite{martin_phase_1984} is not an appropriate framework to describe the SRO of such states.
+We call these states far-from-equilibrium SRO because they can only be achieved in processes with large nonequilibrium driving forces, i.e., beyond linear-response theory approximations.
+Far-from-equilibrium states, illustrated in fig.~\rref{figure_3}{b}, cannot be achieved through thermal equilibration of the alloy, such as annealing processes.